frank038/qmfm2/README.md

 This version support comments and emblems with some limitations: they will be lost after all file operations except renaming within this program; the comments and emblems are stored with the item full path.
-This version support file, not folder, filtering; a combobox store all the opened folders; each element in the main view can show additional custom text by modifying the custom_icon_text.py module; the mimetype info and label can be fully customized by modifying the custom_text.py module.
+This version support file, not folder, filtering; a combobox store the path of all the opened folders; each element in the main view can show additional custom text by modifying the custom_icon_text.py module; the mimetype info and label can be fully customized by modifying the custom_text.py module.